noahc3/Homebrew-Guide/hacking/caffeine/pegascape.rst

 1. Power on your Switch normally.
 2. Open settings and go to the Internet tab
-3. Delete your existing WiFi connection if you have one for the network you want to connect to
+3. Delete your existing WiFi connection configuration if you have one for the network you want to connect to
 4. Add your WiFi network, **but type in a long, wrong password** to fail the connection test.
 5. After the connection test fails, choose to change settings.
 6. Set DNS Settings to Manual